-The trauma therapy program can help you understand your trauma, the connection between your present life and the traumatic event, and your inability to manage it.
+A trauma therapy program can help you understand your trauma, the connection between your present life and the traumatic event, and how you can manage it.

 Traumatic experiences can cause psychological health problems that make you vulnerable to resorting to substance use as a coping mechanism.
 Although substance use leads to more problems, many people use alcohol and drugs to suppress their trauma.

 However, substance use usually conceals the harmful symptoms of traumatic experiences, such as the inability to manage relationships or trust others, nightmares, flashbacks, anxiety, depression, emotional outbursts, irrational mood swings, and psychological disintegration.